The NSF GeoPRISMS Program Announcement is available for your review

-The National Science Foundation has released a "Dear Colleague Letter: Clarification of the proposal submission process for the Cascadia Initiative (CI)" or download pdf.
+The National Science Foundation has released an updated "Dear Colleague Letter: Clarification of the proposal submission process for the Cascadia Initiative (CI)".
 This letter outlines the types of proposals that will be considered for the EarthScope-GeoPRISMS Cascadia Initiative, and their associated deadlines.
-The Cascadia Initiative is a joint program between EarthScope and GeoPRISMS/MARGINS for the study of the cascadia margin of the pacific northwest.
+The Cascadia Initiative is a joint program between EarthScope and GeoPRISMS/MARGINS for the study of the Cascadia margin of the Pacific Northwest.

 The MARGINS Website still exists